Lightning-Universe/lightning-flash/docs/source/reference/flash_to_pl.rst

    * - Approach
      - Flexibility
-     - Minumum DL Expertise level
+     - Minimum DL Expertise level
      - PyTorch Knowledge
      - Use cases
    * - Using an out-of-the-box task